 San Sebastián de los Reyes, a historical town founded in 1492, is 11 miles (18km) north of Madrid.
 It is well connected to the capital and to Barajas Airport by rail and underground.
 Known for its bullfighting and sporting activities, it is also a shopper’s paradise, as major international companies such as IKEA and Leroy Merlin have branches in its Megapark and Plaza Norte malls.
 The home of Antena television station, it is a middle-class town and an ideal place for expat families.

 Las Rozas is just over half an hour beyond the city limits to the northwest.
 It is an exclusive area with large, high-standard apartments, semi-detached houses and landscaped villas.
 With a strongly North American influence, there is an international choice of banks, shops and eateries.
 There are several international schools in the area and plenty of organised sports and social facilities.
 Las Rozas is best suited to prosperous families or couples.

 Pozuelo is one of the richest cities in Spain, with a lot of expats living here, as there are many offices of well-known international companies.
 It is only 6.2 miles (10 km) to the city centre of Madrid.
 Somosaguas is an exclusive residential area with luxury standalone villas, where a lot of famous people live, such as television or film stars, football players and artists.

 Aravaca, El Plantio and La Florida

 Aravaca still forms part of the City of Madrid, even if it is next to Pozuelo.
-Like Pozuelo, it has parts where the upper and high class lives.
+Like Pozuelo, it includes areas where the upper and high class live.
 In El Plantio and La Florida, there are several international schools, which is why it is a popular area for families starting a new life in Madrid.